List of Olympic medalists in triathlon

+History

+Early editions : Canada, New Zealand and Australia lead the charge, Alpine glory for women.

 From 2000, the triathlon competition consisted of a men's and a women's event.
 A third event, the mixed medley relay involving four triathletes each covering the sprint distance, was introduced in 2021.
 The inaugural women's event was the first to be contested during the Sydney Games, and crowned Swiss triathlete Brigitte McMahon as the first Olympic champion, over the heavy-favorite Australians.
 The following day, Simon Whitfield of Canada, who was not considered one of the favorites, came from behind and took the men's gold medal with a 200-meter sprint finish.
 In similar fashion, long-distance specialist Kate Allen of Austria secured the women's Olympic title in 2004.
 New Zealand placed two male triathletes in the top two, as Hamish Carter and Bevan Docherty won the gold and silver medals, respectively.
 At the 2008 Summer Olympics, Whitfield was on the verge of repeating his 2000 success, but failed to keep his lead over Jan Frodeno of Germany in the final meters, who pipped the Canadian to the gold medal.
 The Australian power in women's triathlon was rewarded at the Beijing Games, when three-time world champion and favorite Emma Snowsill clinched the gold medal and Emma Moffatt secured the bronze.